 Automobile Usage

-The ideal rate of mileage in 2020 is 57.5 cents and 56 cents in 2021.
-This amount is per mile.
+The ideal mileage rate in 2020 is 57.5 cents, and it will be 56 cents in 2021.
+This is per mile.

-If you are going by the actual expense method, then you’ll have to count the percentage of driving you did for professional use throughout the year.
-Also, estimate the total expenses of using your vehicle, including deflation, oil replacements, gas, registration fees, repairing, and insurance fees.
+If you are going by the actual expense method, you’ll have to count the percentage of driving you did for professional use throughout the year.
+Also, estimate the total expenses of using your vehicle, including deflation, oil replacements, gas, registration fees, repair, and insurance fees.
 For example, if you used $5,000 on car operating expenses and used your vehicle for professional use 10% of the time, you will get $500 as a subtracted allowance.

 Rate of Interest